GoogleChrome/developer.chrome.com/site/en/docs/webstore/program-policies/regulated-goods-and-services/index.md

    value.

 1. We do not allow the facilitation of the sale of regulated products or services.
-Regulated goods include pharmaceuticals, alcohol, tobacco, fireworks, weapons, gambling or health/medical devices.
+Regulated goods include pharmaceuticals, alcohol, tobacco, fireworks, weapons, gambling, or health/medical devices.